devmc-ee/car-insurance-calc/readme.md

 ## Installation
 1. extract archive in a working server directory (with php and mysql on run)

-2. If the home uri (the location of the entry point, index.php) is not in the domain root place, then specify the home uri in the package.json
+2. If the home uri (the location of the entry point, index.php) is not in the domain root place, then specify the home uri in the package.json (for example, '/test/insly-test/')
 3. To see the 3 task in action, import dump sql file (tasks_solutions/task3/sql/task3.sql).
 It will create default database named 'task3'.
 In order to escape creation of the db, then comment 'CREATE DATABASE...' row in the dump file